Microbial-Ecology-Group/meglab/docs/megares/index.md

     - Class: the major antimicrobial chemical class, e.g. betalactams, aminoglycosides
     - Mechanism: the biological mechanism of resistance, e.g. penicillin binding protein
     - Group: the gene- or operon-level group for that sequence, e.g. SHV betalactamase, MCR-1
 - All sequence metadata has been formatted to work well with the majority of bioinformatics software.
 Sequence headers contain no whitespace or non-compliant symbols.
 - All sequences and annotations have been hand-curated using a multi-factorial approach.
 See the manuscript for more details.
+- Gene accessions requiring specific single nucleotide polymorphisms (SNPS) to confer resistance include the added label "RequiresSNPConfirmation" in their header.
+This allows for easy identification for further processing.
+The [AMR++ pipeline](https://github.com/Microbial-Ecology-Group/AMRplusplus) employs MEGARes and works in conjuction with [AmrPlusPlus_SNP](https://github.com/Isabella136/AmrPlusPlus_SNP) to perform SNP confirmation and provide an updated count matrix.

 ## Citation for MEGARes V3.0 and AMR++ V3.0: